kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 Update now to get all the latest features, bug fixes and improvements!

 == Changelog ==

+= 1.9.8 =
+* New : Added RankMath compatibility - sitemap image indexing
+* New : Added new setting under Hover Effects : Invert Color.
+Invert the caption icon colors from dark to light
+* New : All hover and loading icons converted to SVG format
+* New : Lazy load gallery images when editing a gallery (improved performance for large galleries in admin)
+* Fix : Previews not updating in some cases
+* Update : FooGallery client side 1.4.0 (MAJOR UPDATE)

+= 1.8.20 =
+* Fix : Fix for Masonry template layout issue in Firefox
+* Update : FooGallery client side 1.3.6

 = 1.8.18 =
 * New : Elementor compatibility - gallery previews in Elementor editor work, and added a FooGallery widget to the Elementor editor